 "#ciglobal @shanghaipeggy has got me gripped with her eloquence and visualisation of China." -Kate Robertson @KMR_Adelaide 29

 Peggy Liu is Chairperson of JUCCCE, a non-profit organization creating a livable China for us and the planet.
 She is one of the leading voices on China‘s sustainability landscape and fostering international collaboration with China.
-She works in ecolivable cities, clean energy, and sustainable consumerism.
+Her work spans ecolivable cities, clean energy, China Dream- sustainability prosperity, and sustainable diets.

 In 2007, Peggy organized the first public dialogue between US and Chinese government officials on clean energy in China, from which JUCCCE was formed.
 Peggy was honored as a Time Magazine Hero of the Environment, a Foreign Policy's shaper of US-China relations, a Forbes "Women to Watch in Asia", World Economic Forum Young Global Leader, the Hillary Step for Climate Change Solutions, China top 50 innovative business leaders by China Business News Weekly.
 She has served as advisor to Marks & Spencer, FTSE, HP, World Economic Forum, and the Clinton Global Initiative.
 She appears regularly in media such as Discovery Channel documentaries "Powering the Future", "Waterfront Cities" and "How China Works"; CNN "On China" on Urbanization.
 Select features include: Oriental Outlook ("China Dream"), Global Times (“Green Goddess”), Beijing Tatler (“Green Miracle”), Vogue ("3 Women Who Better the World"), L’Officiel ("China's Most Successful Women")

 She brings to JUCCCE experience as a venture capitalist in Shanghai, an ecommerce pioneer in Silicon Valley, a software marketing executive, a McKinsey consultant, and a computer programmer.
-She is a graduate of MIT in Electrical Engineering and Computer Science and completed programs at Harvard Kennedy School and at Lee Kwan Yew School of Public Policy.
+She is a graduate of MIT in Electrical Engineering and Computer Science.